-2.1 Design Principles for Aggregation Operators
+2. Design principles for aggregation operators

-Before we derive formally in Section 3.1 a new aggregation approach for categorical attributes with high cardinality, let us explore the objectives and potential guidelines for the development of aggregation operators.2 The objective of aggregation in relational modeling is to provide features that improve the generalization performance of the model (the ideal feature would discriminate perfectly between the cases of the two classes).
-However, feature construction through aggregation typically occurs in an early stage of modeling, or one removed from the estimation of generalization performance (e.g., while following a chain of relations).
-In addition, aggregation almost always involves the loss of information.
+Before we derive a new aggregation approach for categorical attributes with high cardinality, let us explore the objectives and some potential guidelines for the development of aggregation operators.2 The objective of aggregation in relational modeling is to provide features that improve the generalization performance of the model (the ideal feature would discriminate perfectly between the cases of the two classes).
+However, feature construction through aggregation typically occurs in an early stage of modeling, or one far removed from the estimation of generalization performance (e.g., while following a chain of relations).
+In addition, aggregation almost always involves loss of information.
 Therefore an immediate concern is to limit the loss of predictive information, or the general loss of information if predictive information cannot yet be identified.

-For instance, one measure of the amount of information loss is the number of aggregate values relative to the number of unique bags.
-For example for the variable TYPE in our example, there are 54 non-empty bags with size less than 10 containing values from {Fiction, Non-Fiction}.
-The MODE has 2 possible aggregate values and COUNT has 9.
-One could argue that the general information loss is larger in the case of MODE.
+For instance, one measure of the amount of information loss is the number of aggregate values relative to the number of possible unique bags.
+For example for the variable TYPE in our example, there are fifty-four possible unique, non-empty bags with size less than ten containing values from {Fiction, Non-Fiction}.
+Consider two simple aggregation operators: MODE and COUNT.
+MODE has two possible aggregate values and COUNT has nine.
+Both lose considerable information about the content of the bags, and one might argue that the general information loss is larger in the case of MODE.
 In order to limit the loss and to preserve the ability to discriminate classes later in the process, it desirable to preserve the ability to discriminate instances:

-Principle 1: Aggregations should capture information that discriminates instances.
+Principle 1.
+Aggregations should capture information that discriminates instances.

 Although instance discriminability is desirable, it is not sufficient for predictive modeling.
 It is simple to devise aggregators that involve no apparent information loss.
-For the prior example, consider the enumeration of all possible 54 bags or a prime-coding 'Non-Fiction'=2, 'Fiction'=3, where the aggregate value corresponding to a bag is the product of the primes.
+For the prior example, consider the enumeration of all possible 54 bags or a prime-coding 'Non-Fiction' = 2, 'Fiction' = 3, where the aggregate value corresponding to a bag is the product of the primes.
 A coding approach can be used to express any one-to-many relationship in a simple feature-vector representation.
 An arbitrary coding would not be a good choice for predictive modeling, because it almost surely would obscure the natural similarity between bags: a bag with 5 'Fiction' and 4 'Non-Fiction' will be just as similar to a bag of 9 'Fiction' books as to a bag of 5 'Fiction' and 5 'Non-Fiction' books.
 In order for aggregation to produce useful features it must be aligned with the implicitly induced notion of similarity that the modeling procedure will (try to) take advantage of.
-In particular, capturing predictive information requires not just any similarity, but similarity with respect to the learning task given the typically Euclidean modeling space.
+In particular, capturing predictive information requires not just any similarity, but similarity with respect to the learning task given the (typically Euclidean) modeling space.
 For example, an ideal predictive numeric feature would have values with small absolute differences for target cases of the same class and values with large absolute differences for objects in different classes.
-This implies, that the aggregates should not be independent of the modeling task; if the class labels were to change, the constructed features should change as well.
+This implies that the aggregates should not be independent of the modeling task; if the class labels were to change, the constructed features should change as well.